 Now you can define what happens when you trigger the playbook.
 You can add an action, logical condition, switch case conditions, or loops.

 In the incidents page, select an incident and click on View full details.

 In the Alerts tab, click on the alert you want to run the playbook on, and scroll all the way to the right and click View playbooks and select a playbook to run from the list of available playbooks on the subscription.

-In this article, you learned how to run a playbook in Azure Sentinel.
-To learn more about Azure Sentinel, see the following articles: In this tutorial, you learned how to run a playbook in Azure Sentinel.
+In this tutorial, you learned how to run a playbook in Azure Sentinel.
 Continue to the how to proactively hunt for threats using Azure Sentinel.